 As it was the first Quidditch game of the year, certain first years were astounded as the teams flew out.
 For the Malfoy heir, the scene caused a wonderful smirk to appear on his face.
 He knew that it was really only the Mudbloods—filthy Muggle-borns—that couldn't believe their eyes.
 They didn't know the wizarding sport, so they were assuredly shocked.

 That was when, with a curious feeling, Lucius turned his eyes to the crowd of Gryffindors and involuntarily scanned the sea of maroon and gold for a head of red hair.
-He saw her and his stomach did an interesting flip.
+He saw her, and his stomach did an interesting flip.
 She was gaping at it all.
-She looked like she'd crossed paths with a troll.
+She looked as if she'd crossed paths with a troll.

 He stepped in front of her.
 "May I help you?"

 She looked up, blushing a hilarious red to match her hair.
 "Er, y-yes.
 Thank you."

 He tied her scarf correctly and watched as she didn't let her eyes move from his face.
 When he turned to leave, she padded softly at his side.